 The chart below reflects the diversity of our director nominees based on the self-identified characteristics of our director nominees.
-Each of the categories listed in the below table has the meaning as it is used in Nasdaq rule 5605(f).
+Each of the categories listed in the below table has the meaning as it is used in Nasdaq Rule 5605(f).

+BOARD DIVERSITY MATRIX (As of April 8, 2022)

 Total Number of Directors 6

 Gender Identity Woman Man Non-Binary Did Not Disclose Gender

-Directors 2 4 Hon Billary
+Directors 2 4

 Number of Directors who identify in any of the categories below

 African American or Black

 Alaskan Native or Native American

 Asian 1

 Hispanic or Latinx

 Native Hawaiian or Pacific Islander

 White 1 4

 Two or More Races or Ethnicities

 LGBTQ+

 Did Not Disclose Demographic Background